What is vertebroplasty?

 In a few people, vertebroplasty can actually worsen the pain for a few hours as the

 cement sets up.
-This complication is rare, however, and passes after a short time.
+This complication is rare, though, and passes after a short time.

 How do I get ready for vertebroplasty?

-Your doctor will probably order X-rays, take a complete medical history, and do a
+Your healthcare provider will probably order X-rays, take a complete medical history,

-Your doctor will likely also need an MRI or CT scan to see your spine in greater detail
+Your healthcare provider will likely also need an MRI or CT scan to see your spine

-Tell your doctor about all prescription and over-the-counter medicines and any vitamins,
+Tell your healthcare provider about all prescription and over-the-counter medicines and

-any anticoagulant (blood-thinning) medicine, aspirin, or other medicines that affect
+are taking any blood-thinning (anticoagulant) medicine, aspirin, or other medicines that

 You may be told to not eat or drink anything for several hours before the surgery.